Get Your Lure Fishing For Trout Advice From An Expert

 Small rivers and small spots will require a different lure but also a different approach.

 If you are fishing larger rivers that are 30 feet across or more you will need to change your tactics and your lures.
 Lure fishing for trout in larger rivers often requires bigger lures or heavier lures that can be cast far enough to get to the fish.

 You will also need lures that can get deep enough since many larger rivers are deeper.
 Using a 5 inch Rapala crankbait that only dives 3 to 5 feet deep may not be the best option which means you will need to find lures that can get to the desired depth.

 You also need to know where the right depth is and how to get your lure there which I discuss below.

 I watch a lot of anglers lure fishing for trout with very poor technique and because of that they miss a lot of trout.

 If you are going to lure fish for trout you need to know how to cover the water properly and that means with each cast and at every depth.
-You also need to know how to work your lure since different lures work different.
+You also need to know how to work your lure since different lures work differently.

-In order to do both of these you need to be in the right position and you need to know how to get the lure in the strike zone.
+In order to do both of these, you need to be in the right position and you need to know how to get the lure in the strike zone.

 Cover The Water Effectively With Lures